 A lot of this you can replace to make everything better.
 Using Google's own options will give you closer parity with your Google account - switching to Chrome, Messenger and Google Calendar is a start - but there's still a whole selection to round up into a folder called "junk", apps you can't delete.

-The Xiaomi Mi 9 is the most compelling phone we've seen from Xiaomi so far.
+The Xiaomi Mi 9 is one of the most compelling phones we've seen from Xiaomi.
 Although the design isn't a revolution from the Mi 8, it does feel like it's a lot more advanced.
-The camera offers more fun with that wide-angle lens, the in-display fingerprint scanner keeps up with the latest trends and the display notch and handling is better.
-We've also enjoyed it more than the Mi 8 Pro too - the software just seems better on this newer model.
+The camera offers more fun with that wide-angle lens, the in-display fingerprint scanner keeps up with the latest trends, and the display notch and handling is decent.

 Alternatives to consider